s111ew/bk/README.md

         - <alias> must already exist.
         - [path] is optional; if omitted, the current working directory is used.

-  resolve Prints the path associated with the given alias.
+  get     Prints the path associated with the given alias.
         - <alias> must already exist.

   list    Prints all aliases and their paths in a table format.